mohammadNader77/projects-realtime/README.md

 # ENCS4330 - Real-Time Applications & Embedded Systems

-This repository contains the source code and simulations for the three projects under the **ENCS4330 - Real-Time Applications & Embedded Systems** course, at **Birzeit University**, Faculty of Engineering and Technology.
-Below are the details of each project.
+This repository contains the source code and simulations for the three projects under the **ENCS4330 - Real-Time Applications & Embedded Systems** course, Below are the details of each project.

 ## Projects Overview